VascoVisser/similarity-join/README.md

-Trie-join
+Similarity-join
 =========

+This package contains modules for doing similarity joins (aka [approximate string matching](http://en.wikipedia.org/wiki/Approximate_string_matching)).

+The package currently contains two modules.

+triejoin
+===
-This python package allows for joins between two sets of strings subject to a similarity constrain (edit distance).
+This module allows for joins between two sets of strings subject to a similarity constrain (edit distance).
 The algorithms implemented are inspired by [1].

 Please refer to [my site](http://procrastinaty.com/projects/) for the documentation.

-V0.1.1 adds support for self-joins
-V0.1.0 only implements trie lookups
+cosinejoin
+===
+This module does approximate string matching using cosine similarity as a distance metric.

 Bibliography
 ------------